HelaniUdara/BMI_Calculator/README.md

 BMI values of 30 or above indicate obesity, which is associated with significantly increased health risks.
 Obesity increases the likelihood of developing chronic conditions like heart disease, stroke, high blood pressure, type 2 diabetes, and certain types of cancer.

 While BMI provides a useful initial assessment of weight status, it does have limitations.
 It does not differentiate between fat mass and muscle mass, which can lead to inaccurate classifications, especially for athletes or individuals with higher muscle mass.
 Additionally, it does not consider other factors such as age, gender, bone density, and body fat distribution, which may impact overall health.
 Therefore, it is important to interpret BMI values in conjunction with other health indicators and consult with healthcare professionals for a comprehensive assessment.

-Here I created a BMI calculator using Android Studio to practice and get experience in Mobile App Development.
+Here, I created a BMI calculator using Android Studio to practice and get experience in Mobile App Development.